pierfrancesco/adventure-cap_italy_st/README.md

 2. save to localStorage tunable to X seconds with a queue mechanism

-3. show modal  when user came back
+3. show modal  when user came back, when you don't have enough money and when you buy something

 4. Add achievements (?) different types of